SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 to us is for our solar system, which is what... a 10-body problem?
 That means ignoring the moons of planets and the asteroid belt.
-So you might be surprised that in the real world solar systems are fairly stable even though mathematics says they should not be stable.
+So you might be surprised that in the real world solar systems are fairly stable even though mathematics says they should generically not be stable.
 The resolution is found in knowing the time scales involved.
 NASA or any future space engineers, can safely plot trajectories for spacecraft on year-long time scales because the typical time periods over which our solar system becomes unpredictable are extremely long in duration.
 Also, space navigators do not need to know analytical solutions,